 This report provides a range of information that describes the quality of the data and details any points that should be noted when using the output.

 We have developed Guidelines for measuring statistical quality based on the five European Statistical System (ESS) Quality Dimensions.
 This report addresses these quality dimensions and other important quality characteristics, which are:

 assessment of user needs and perceptions

 More information is provided about these quality dimensions in the following sections.Back to table of contents

 (The degree to which statistical outputs meet users’ needs)

-There is widespread policy, professional and public interest in the prevalence of alcohol-related deaths in the UK, as excessive consumption of alcohol is a major preventable cause of premature mortality.
-It was estimated by the government’s Alcohol Strategy, 2012 to cost the NHS in England around £3.5 billion each year.
+There is widespread policy, professional and public interest in the prevalence of alcohol-specific deaths in the UK, as excessive consumption of alcohol is a major preventable cause of premature mortality.
+It was estimated by the Government’s Alcohol Strategy, 2012 (PDF 2.3MB) to cost the NHS in England around £3.5 billion each year.

 The main users of these statistics include the Department of Health (DH) and devolved government administrations, public health organisations and local government.
-The figures on alcohol-related deaths are used to monitor and develop policies to protect the health of the general public.
+The figures on alcohol-specific deaths are used to monitor and develop policies to protect the health of the public.

-The White Paper introduced a Public Health Responsibility Deal in which public, private and voluntary organisations sign up and work collaboratively to address important public health issues, including alcohol.
+The paper introduced a Public Health Responsibility Deal in which public, private and voluntary organisations sign up and work collaboratively to address important public health issues, including alcohol.

 Other users of these statistics include health professionals, academics and charity organisations.
 The figures are often used for research purposes and they are utilised to target support services for vulnerable groups.